Limit Login Attempts Reloaded Plugin

 • GDPR compliant.

-• Custom IP origins support (Cloudflare, Sucuri, etc.)
+• Custom IP origins support (Cloudflare, Sucuri, etc.).

-Features (Premium Cloud App):
+Features (Premium Version):

-• CSV Download of IP Data
+• CSV Download of IP Data – Download IP data direclty from the cloud.

-• Supports IPV6 Ranges For Safelist/Blocklist
+• Supports IPV6 Ranges For Safelist/Denylist

 • Unlock The Locked Admin – Easily unlock the locked admin through the cloud.